 Suitable thermal management (e.g. heat sink) may be provided, to simulate similar thermal conditions as in the corresponding headlamp or AFS application.

-Before the test each LED module shall be aged at least for seventy-two hours under the same conditions as in the corresponding headlamp application.
+Before the test each light source module shall be aged at least for seventy-two hours under the same conditions as in the corresponding headlamp application.

-In the case of use of an integrating sphere, the sphere shall have a minimum diameter of one meter, and at least ten times the maximum dimension of the LED module, whichever is the largest.
+In the case of use of an integrating sphere, the sphere shall have a minimum diameter of one meter, and at least ten times the maximum dimension of the light source module, whichever is the largest.
 The flux measurements can also be performed by integration using a goniophotometer.
 The prescriptions in CIE - Publication 84 - 1989, regarding the room temperature, positioning, etc., shall be taken into consideration.

-The LED module shall be burned in for approximately one hour in the closed sphere or goniophotometer.
+The light source module shall be burned in for approximately one hour in the closed sphere or goniophotometer.

-The flux shall be measured after photometric stability has occurred.[accordingly]
+The flux shall be measured after photometric stability has occurred.

+Part II: Non-replaceable light sources

+1. The sample shall be submitted by the applicant with the electronic light source control gear, if applicable, and sufficient instructions

+2. Each non-replaceable light source sample shall fulfil the requirements specified in paragraphs 3, 4 and 5 of Part I